The technical quality of legislation in India is far from satisfactory.

 Legislative drafting, like contract drafting or software engineering, is fundamentally a problem of constructing the correct ontologies.

-When you find the correct ontology, things fall into place.
-When you have the wrong ontology, you will find yourself constantly creating more complex procedures.
+When you find the correct abstractions, things fall into place.
+When you have the wrong abstractions, you will find yourself constantly creating more complex procedures.
 A feature of bad abstractions is that they are harder to reason with.
+Good abstractions undergird legal systems:

 This page is a work in progress.